- 1 Introduction

-The target audience for this document is for the entire NEES community.
-This audience includes NEES IT members at NEES headquarters, NEEScomm IT members at each site, and researchers and practitioners in earthquake engineering who make decisions involving or make use of NEES information technology systems.
+The target audience for this document is the entire NEES community.
+This audience includes NEEScomm IT members, NEES IT members at each site, and researchers and practitioners in earthquake engineering who make decisions involving or make use of NEES information technology systems.

 NEES CI security is the responsibility of everyone who can affect the security of NEES CI systems.
 However, since the specific duties and responsibilities of various individuals and organizational entities vary considerably, certain key responsibilities should be made explicit for the sake of clear accountability.

-Ultimately, overall responsibility for the success of the NEES CI system lies with the senior management team comprising the NEES IT Director, the NEES IT Leader, and the NEEScomm Center Director at NEEScomm IT.
+Ultimately, overall responsibility for the success of the NEES CI system lies with the senior management team comprising the NEEScomm IT Director and the NEEScomm Center Director.
 This management team will be assisted by the NEEScomm Cybersecurity Officer (CSO) in the matter of the cybersecurity program and its overall goals, objectives, and priorities in order to support the overall mission of NEES.
 The senior management team is also responsible for ensuring that adequate resources are applied to the security program to ensure its success.

 The NEES CSO (currently identified as Saurabh Bagchi at NEEScomm) in collaboration with the NEES IT director directs NEEScomm’s day-to-day management of its security program, including maintaining a security website with policies and guidelines, providing security advice to the NEES community, and conducting regular security audits.
 This person is also responsible for coordinating all security related interactions among the various participating organizations of NEES.

-To ensure that proper security measures are taken at each equipment site, site security should ultimately be the responsibility of both the NEES equipment site Principal Investigator and the Site IT Managers (SIMs) who are responsible for the day-to-day operations of the NEES equipment sites, including the supporting computer systems.
-Their responsibilities include enforcing appropriate security controls such as management, operational, and technical controls that comply with NEEScomm’s CSP.
-It is the SIMs who are ultimately responsible for the security of a site’s IT systems.
+To ensure that proper security measures are taken at each equipment site, site security should ultimately be the responsibility of both the NEES equipment site Principal Investigator and the Site IT Managers who are responsible for the day-to-day operations of the NEES equipment sites, including the supporting computer systems.
+Arguably the most important cybersecurity practice the Site IT Managers can follow is to patch the installed software base promptly.
+We have found in our security audits (described in Section 6.0) that the overwhelming majority of vulnerabilities arise from patches not having been installed in the deployed software, even though the patches had been publicly available.
+Prompt patching is understandably a complex task due to several reasons – the patch may bring out an incompatibility in the software and break the installation, the vendor may not have adequately automated the process and the Site IT Manager may need to do tedious work to put this in place, and the frequency of patch releases may overwhelm some.
+Despite these challenges, we believe it is well worth the effort to promptly patch the deployed software base.
+Most vendors have news feeds or notifications that one can subscribe to and this helps with getting a prompt news of the patch.
+Other responsibilities include enforcing appropriate security controls such as management, operational, and technical controls that comply with NEEScomm’s CSP.
+It is the Site IT Managers who are ultimately responsible for the security of a site’s IT systems.
 They are responsible for implementing technical security on computer systems and for being familiar with security technology that relates to their systems.
 They also are required to ensure the continued operation of their IT services to meet the needs of NEES researchers, as well as analyze technical vulnerabilities in their systems and their security implications.

 Controlled access to IT resources is essential for NEEScomm to fulfill its mission.
 This policy describes our plan for Authentication and Authorization that can support current needs for electronic access and accommodate future services and technologies by employing standardized mechanisms for Identification, Authentication, and Authorization.